Mikhail Pokrovsky: Impact on Soviet institutions

 Several Soviet educational entities are credited in some measure to Pokrovsky's influence.
 These include the "workers' faculties" (rabfaki) established to provide college preparatory education for factory workers to allow their admission to higher education without having completed a formal secondary education.
 In 1918 he was the founding rector of the Socialist Academy of Social Sciences, later renamed the Communist Academy.
 Pokrovsky was also instrumental in the establishment of the Institute of Red Professors (IKP), a de facto graduate school for the advanced training of historians, economists, philosophers, jurists, and natural scientists.
 He was head of the IKP from 1921 to 1931.

 Pokrovsky also wrote a Brief History of Russia, published in 1920 to much acclaim from Vladimir Lenin, who said in the preface to the first edition that he "like[d] the book immensely".

-Pokrovsky also was a co-founder of the Russian Association of Social Science Research Institutes (RANION), a sort of think tank which allowed non-Marxist scholars to engage in sociological research projects.
+Pokrovsky also was a co-founder of the Russian Association of Social Science Research Institutes (RANION), a think tank which allowed non-Marxist scholars to engage in sociological research projects.
 Pokrovsky was a consistent advocate of bringing moderate critics of the regime into the educational establishment, unsuccessfully attempting to gain teaching positions at Moscow University for prominent Menshevik intellectuals Iulii Martov and Nikolai Sukhanov.

 In 1925 Pokrovsky was chosen as the first president of the Society of Marxist Historians and was for a time also the editor of its journal, Istorik-marksist.
 He was also a founder of the Central State Archives of the RSFSR and the editor of its journal, Krasnyi arkhiv (Red Archive), one of the major scholarly history publications of the Soviet 1920s.

 His influence was at its peak during the first and only All-Union Conference of Marxist Historian held in December 1928 and January 1929, when, to quote the historian Konstantin Shteppa:

 Pokrovsky had become dictatorial chief-of-staff on the historical front.
 His every word was law.
 His authority in questions of Marxist historical theory was incontrovertible ...
 Among the living, he had no rivals.

 In 1929, Pokrovsky was elected to the Soviet Academy of Sciences.
 He achieved his highest position in the Communist Party apparatus the following year, when he was named as a member of the presidium of the Central Control Commission, a disciplinary body elected and sitting in parallel to the governing Central Committee of the Russian Communist Party.
 Pokrovsky was also a member of the All-Union and All-Russian Central Executive Committees of Soviets, officially non-party bodies which atrophied in importance over time.